engineeringsean/The-Sight-Of-Music/README.md

 Spectrograms revealed visual differences across versions, highlighting vocal suppression and bass prominence.

-### Frequency Filtering:

-Applied bandpass() filter (20–200 Hz) to isolate bass frequencies.

-This filtering reduced most instrumental and vocal content, helping visualize and listen to low-end components.

-Resulting audio was perceptually quieter, emphasizing the need for gain adjustments in filtered signals.

 ### Periodogram Analysis:

 Used periodogram() to analyze the frequency power distribution across conditions.